 It can be any homeowner’s worst nightmare — a leak has formed in one of the copper plumbing pipes.
 Shortly after patching the first leak, you find another.
 Then another.

 Copper is the most common material used for plumbing pipes here in Florida.
 It is relatively easy to use and resistant to permeation by liquids and gases.
-Unfortunately, this last positive attribute may be the source for corrosion and contamination.
+Unfortunately, this last positive attribute may be the source of corrosion and contamination.

 Read on to learn signs it’s time to replace your pipes, as well as how to prevent damage in the first place.